zhu-xlab/UrbanFloodCastV1/README.md

 ## Overview
-UrbanFloodCastV1 leverages deep learning techniques to forecast urban flooding based on hydrology data.
+UrbanFloodCastV2 leverages deep learning techniques to forecast urban flooding based on hydrology data.
 The project uses a variety of libraries and tools for data preprocessing, model building, and visualization.

 ## Data pixelization
 The pixelized data required for model training and evaluation can be downloaded from the following link:

 [Pixelized Data](https://syncandshare.lrz.de/getlink/fi8DyhtffyaeNgMR8u7dh8/output)

-To get this data, you can process the data using the script provided in `data/process.ipynb`.
+To get this data, you can process the data using the script provided in `process.ipynb`.
 This can help convert .txt to .tif files.
+Besides, `save_pt.ipynb` can help convert .tif to .pt files.

 ## Model Training
-We prepared the pre-trained model checkpoints: [Checkpoints](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)
+We prepared the pre-trained model checkpoints: [Checkpoints](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints) Please download model.pt and put in the `save` folder.

 ## Installation
 To set up the project locally, follow these steps: